Indian coal shortage highlights Coldry opportunity

 - NLC contributes 4.3GW of capacity to the Tamil Nadu power grid, mining around 30 million tonnes of lignite a year, and has recently diversified its energy asset portfolio, adding black coal, wind and solar assets, reducing the emissions intensity of its output.

-- Around 3.2GW, or 74% of its power generation capacity comes from lignite, which accounts for just over 90% of electricity production across their assets.
+- Around 3.2GW, or 74% of its power generation capacity, comes from lignite, which accounts for just over 90% of electricity production across its assets.

 And while the ultimate commercial tonnage of a future Coldry plant will be decided based on market conditions at that time, the current shortage highlights the opportunity for NLC to support Tamil Nadu's black coal power stations via upgraded lignite.